AdaCore/gnatstudio/docs/users_guide/main_window.rst

 .. image:: entity-browser.png

 The entity browser displays static information about any source entity.
-The exact content of the items depend on the type of the item.
-For instance:
+What's displayed for each entity depends on the type of the entity, but are normally other entities.
+For example:

 * :samp:`Ada record / C struct`

-  The list of fields, each as an hyper link, is displayed.
-Clicking on one of the fields will open a new item for the type.
+  The list of fields is displayed. item.

 * :samp:`Ada tagged type / C++ class`

   The list of attributes and methods is displayed.
-They are also click-able hyper-links.

 * :samp:`Subprograms`